NativeScript/docs/content/ui/stack-layout.md

 ---
 title: StackLayout
+description: A layout container that arranges child views in a horizontal or vertical stack.
 contributors:
   - rigor789
   - Ombuweb
   - ammarahm-ed
 ---

-`<StackLayout>` is a layout container that arranges child views in a horizontal or vertical stack.

 When you add child views to a StackLayout, they will be arranged one after the other in the specified direction, either horizontally or vertically.
 By default, the orientation of a StackLayout is vertical, but you can change it to `horizontal` by setting the `orientation` property.